julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 You can evaluate whether there is a workaround by looking at what other components could perform the same functionality.

+### For example

+Let's make an analogy with the human body.

+The heart is a critical component becauuse many organs directly relying on the hearts functions:
+- The brain, requires a constant supply of oxygen and nutrients carried by blood
+- The kidneys, proper blood flow is necessary for their filtration process
+- The liver, relies on a steady supply of oxygenated blood to digest
+- The lungs, require a good blood supply to sustain their own cellular functions
+- The muscles, require oxygen and nutrients to function during activities
+- The heart itself, the heart also needs a steady supply of oxygenated blood.
+Coronary arteries supply the heart muscle with the oxygen and nutrients necessary for its own metabolic processes.

+The index finger, while important for dexterity and fine motor skills, has some redundancy or workarounds:

+- Adjacent fingers: Other fingers can compensate for the loss of the index finger to a certain extent.
+Tasks like gripping, pointing, or picking up objects can still be accomplished, albeit with some difficulty.
+- Adaptation of Hand Movement: With practice and adaptation, individuals can learn to use different hand movements or techniques to perform tasks that primarily involve the index finger.
+They might adjust their grip or use alternative methods.
+- Tools and Aids: Depending on the task, various tools or aids can substitute for the index finger.
+For instance, using a stylus or certain types of grips for writing, typing, or handling objects can mitigate the absence of the index finger.
+- Rehabilitation and Prosthetics: Advances in medical technology provide prosthetic options or rehabilitation methods that can partially restore the functionality of the index finger.
+Prosthetics and rehabilitation therapy can help individuals regain some dexterity and movement.

 ## ~Fail Fast~

 Failure is a significant drain on resources.